Package, upload, and register

-After you develop and debug a Java program, you must package it into a JAR file, upload the file as a resource to a MaxCompute project, and register it as a MaxCompute user-defined function (UDF).
-You can then call the UDF in Data Development.
-This topic describes how to package a Java program, upload the JAR file, and register the UDF with a single click in MaxCompute Studio.
+After you develop and debug a Java program, package it into a JAR file, upload the file as a resource to a MaxCompute project, and register it as a MaxCompute user-defined function (UDF) so that you can call it in Data Development.
+MaxCompute Studio lets you complete all three steps with a single click.

 Prerequisites

-The Java program has been developed and debugged.
-For more information about how to develop and debug Java programs, see Develop UDFs, Develop MapReduce, or Develop Graph.
+The Java program is developed and debugged.
+For more information, see Develop UDFs, Develop MapReduce, or Develop Graph.

 Feature description